Mindfulness for Families: Simple Practices for Busy Parents

 The Pause Practice

 One of the most powerful family practices is simply pausing before reacting.
 When emotions run high—yours or your child's—take a breath before responding.
+Learning to help children handle stress begins with modeling this pause ourselves.
 This tiny gap creates space for a more thoughtful, less reactive response.

 You can even make this playful: "Let's take three breaths together before we figure this out."